Common Name: Killer Whale

 World Distribution: The Killer Whale is very cosmopolitan, occurring in all oceans, from the tropics to the polar regions.

 Could Be Confused With: Killer Whales are unmistakable if adult males are present in a pod.
-However, if only females and young are present in the pod there is a possibility of confusion with Risso’s Dolphin Grampus griseus and the False Killer Whale Pseudorca crassidens.
-These two species differ from the Killer Whale Orcinus orca in the following respects:
+However, if only females and young are present in the pod there is a possibility of confusion with Risso’s dolphin and the False Killer Whale.

-Diagnostic Features: At sea, Tall dorsal fin, white spot behind eye.
+Diagnostic Features: At sea, tall dorsal fin, white eye patch and saddle.